 What does the Process Look Like?

 A divorce coach will help you navigate the dissolution of your marriage and arrive at where you would like to be when the divorce process is over.
-But even when your divorce is legally over, a coach will continue to work with you to navigate what might be on the horizon, post divorce.
+But even when your divorce is legally over, a coach will continue to work with you to navigate what might be on the horizon, post-divorce.
 It can be a long process with many ups and downs.
 However, divorce is much more than just a legal process.
 Divorce affects people emotionally, financially, and impacts the lives of others (like your children).
 As your divorce coach, my job is to help you get the necessary skills and strategies to manage your divorce in positive, effective, and healthy ways.
-I provide guidance and support to keep your emotions in check, plan for maintaining solid financial footing, and think through parenting issues and other issues that you’re likely to encounter and arm you with plans for working through those issues.
+I provide guidance and support to keep your emotions in check, plan for maintaining solid financial footing, think through parenting issues and other issues that you’re likely to encounter, and arm you with plans for working through those issues.

 The therapy process is always a bit more involved.
 Relationships can become very complicated.
 Individuals and couples come to therapy for all different reasons and in all different stages.
-I help them tease things out and figure out where they and more importantly, where they want to be.
-I provide the platform to have conversations that need to take place, but presently are not.
+I help them tease things out and figure out where they are and more importantly, where they want to be.
+I provide the platform to have conversations that need to take place but presently are not.

 When I am providing divorce therapy support to an individual or couple, we’ll start with a detailed intake questionnaire that delves into your history and the reasons you’re seeking support.
 In this capacity, some people and couples are on the fence about their marriage or one person might be leaning out and the other person is leaning in.
 So, we’ll focus on building our relationship, then we’ll establish goals, create plans and discuss how you envision life once you’re able to overcome current obstacles.
 This helps people to start thinking about their life and their marriage differently.
-For each person, they know something has to change and often times they are not aware what the end result will be.
+For each person, they know something has to change, and oftentimes they are not aware of what the end result will be.
 I help you figure out your challenges.